Jefferson Morley

 Jefferson Morley is an American independent journalist and author.
 He has written a number of books about American history, particularly the history of the CIA and the assassination of John F. Kennedy.

-Morley worked for The New Republic, and later as a Washington Post writer for 15 years.
-In 2007, he became the national editorial director for the Center for Independent Media.
-As of 2022, Morley was vice-president of the Mary Ferrell Foundation.
+Morley grew up in Minneapolis and attended Yale University.
+His grandfather is Felix Morley.
+He worked for The New Republic, and later as a Washington Post writer for 15 years.
 He has also written for Salon and The Intercept.

-Morley grew up in Minneapolis and attended Yale University.
+In 2007, he became the national editorial director of the Center for Independent Media.
+As of 2022, Morley was vice-president of the Mary Ferrell Foundation.
+He is the editor of the substack blog "JFK Facts".
+He was interviewed for the 2021 documentary JFK Revisited: Through the Looking Glass.
+In 2025 he testified at the first hearing of the House Oversight Committee's "Task Force on the Declassification of Federal Secrets".